 - Swap Out Dairy Milk: The easiest way to incorporate them into your diet is to simply swap out dairy milk for a non-dairy alternative.
 For example, you can use soy milk instead of dairy milk in your morning coffee or cereal.

-- Use in Smoothies: Milk alternatives can be a addition to smoothies.
+- Use in Smoothies: Milk alternatives can be a great addition to smoothies.
 Try blending almond milk with fruit and vegetables for a tasty and healthy breakfast or snack.

 - Use in Cooking: They can also be used in cooking.
 For example, try using coconut milk in curries or oat milk in soups and stews.